clintberry/clintberry.com/README.md

 # clintberry.com

-Build with Hugo, a static site generator written in Go.
+Built with Hugo, a static site generator written in Go.